cloudfoundry/gorouter/README.md

 "<Referer>" "<User-Agent>" <Remote Address> <Backend Address>
 x_forwarded_for:"<X-Forwarded-For>"
 x_forwarded_proto:"<X-Forwarded-Proto>"
-vcap_request_id:<X-Vcap-Request-ID> response_time:<Response Time>
+vcap_request_id:<X-Vcap-Request-ID> response_time:<Response Time> gorouter_time:<GoRouter Time>
 app_id:<Application ID> app_index:<Application Index> <Extra Headers>`
-* Status Code, Response Time, Application ID, Application Index, and Extra Headers are all optional fields * The absence of Status Code, Response Time, Application ID, or Application Index will result in a "-" in the corresponding field
+* Status Code, Response Time, GoRouter Time, Application ID, Application Index, and Extra Headers are all optional fields * The absence of Status Code, Response Time, Application ID, or Application Index will result in a "-" in the corresponding field
+* `Response Time` is the total time it takes for the request to go through the GoRouter to the app and the response to travel back through the GoRouter.
+This includes the time traffic packet spends traversing the network to the app and back again to the GoRouter.
+It also includes the time the app spends forming a response.
+* `GoRouter Time` is the total time it takes for the request to go through the GoRouter initially plus the time it takes for the response to travel back through th GoRouter.
+This does not include the time traffic packet spends traversing the network to the app.
+This also does notinclude the time the app spends forming a response.

 Access logs are also redirected to syslog.